THE GRACE OF JESUS CHRIST

 Here is what Paul means when he says the grace of God is free.
 He means it is granted apart from any human merit and from any obligation that God owes us.
 It’s just totally free and undeserved!

 (Illustration) Another way of illustrating this is when you tip your waiter.
 The gratuity is a gift; but not a free gift.
 The waiter earned it by racing back and forth from the kitchen to your table to satisfy you.
-But the grace men receive for salvation is a gift that disregards any human accomplishment or act of righteousness.
+But the grace we receive for salvation is a gift that disregards any human accomplishment or act of righteousness.
 And this strips us of all boasting before God.

-Here is what’s amazing about this passage: We know that the grace of salvation comes directly from God, but did you notice that even the faith we use to obtain salvation does not originate from us?
-It’s given to us from God.
-Listen to the verse once again: “You have been saved, through faith—and this is not from yourselves, it is the gift of God.”
-There is no point in the plan of redemption that permits us to boast about earning our salvation.
+Here is what’s amazing about this passage: We know that the grace of salvation comes directly from God, but did you notice that even the faith we use to obtain salvation does not originate with us?
+God supplies all that’s needed to become a Christian—both grace and faith!
+Listen to the verse once again:

 I like how the New Living Translation paraphrases it: “God saved you by his grace when you believed.
 And you can’t take credit for this; it is a gift from God.”
-There is no point in the Plan of Salvation that lets us boast that we did anything!
-Jesus did it all!

 (Transition) Aren’t you glad your name is written in the Book of Life?
 (Pause) Let’s talk about that book for a moment.